 Notes

-• I highly recommend using frozen and then defrosted butternut squash as it cooks much faster!
+• If you’re in a rush, I recommend using frozen and then defrosted butternut squash as it cooks faster, but fresh will also work!

 To make AIP/nut-free: